emma-33/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Function 1 : concatenates two strings with n bytes of src Function 2 : copies a string
 Function 3 : compares two strings
+Function 4 : reverses the content of an array of integers